Distinguished Service & Alumni Awards

 View all recipients

-The Moody College Outstanding Alumni Award is given annually to one Moody College graduate who has distinguished herself or himself in professional and private life.
+The Moody College Outstanding Alumni Award is given annually to Moody College graduates who have distinguished themselves in professional and private life.
 Previous recipients include storied Texas journalist Wayne Sellers, former U.S. First Lady Lady Bird Johnson and journalist and political consultant Liz Carpenter.

 Created in 1958, Distinguished Alumnus Awards are granted annually to alumni who have distinguished themselves professionally and through service to the University of Texas.
 The awards are given on a Friday evening before a home football game.
 The Texas Exes recognizes as many as six recipients each year.